-- Klever Base Image with default settings this is a Debian 9 OpenStack image with installed Klever dependencies.
-Using Klever Base Image allows to substantially reduce a time for deploying other Klever Instance. - Klever Instance an OpenStack instance, either for development or production purposes.
+- Klever Base Image with default settings this is a Debian 11 OpenStack image with installed Klever dependencies.
+Using Klever Base Image allows to substantially reduce a time for deploying Klever Instances. - Klever Instance an OpenStack instance, either for development or production purposes.
 For development mode many debug options are activated by default.

-Almost all deployment commands require you to specify path to the private SSH key and your OpenStack username:
+Almost all deployment commands require you to specify a path to a private SSH key and your OpenStack username: